An Introduction (or: What I Know of Me so Far)

 ‘Chipping away’ is not why I’m hiking the AT.
 (Although I couldn’t help noticing that, barring catastrophe, we’d pass the twenty-two mile mark today, denoting the one-percent point of the trail.
 It’s good to occupy the mind out here, if even with lowly numbers.)
 I don’t care if I hike the trail in its entirety, so long as I enjoy what hiking I do.
 Making mileage or making good time is not the aim; having a good time is.
 So far, with Ruth’s companionship, I’ve accomplished just that.
 Hedonism at its hardest.

 The thru-hiking life isn’t free from strife, but the pluses outweigh the minuses.
 Although it feel like our backpacks outweigh both the pluses and the minuses, Ruth and I are happy knowing that, to this point, the pluses have more than offset the minuses.
-It provides hope that no matter the challenges ahead, it’ll all be worth it.
+It furnishes hope that no matter the challenges ahead, it’ll all be worth it.
 We shall see.

 ~~~~~~~~~~